Universally known as ‘Essevee’, Zulte-Waregem have certainly shaken things up in the Belgian game since winning the Second Division in 2005.

 Long-term rumours of the club merging and/or moving had hardly generated confidence and Z-W fared little better in the same tournament the following season.

-Currently being rebuilt over a four-year period due to finish in 2017, the Regenboogstadion (‘Rainbow Stadium’) was named after the cycling road-race championships it was first built to host, in 1957.
+Rebuilt over four years and finished during the 2016-17 season, the Regenboogstadion (‘Rainbow Stadium’) was named after the cycling road-race championships it was first built to host, in 1957.
 Its lakeside setting in pretty parkland harks back to a more innocent time, before malls and multi-storey car parks were invented.

-First home to KSV and then passed on to Zulte-Waregem, the stadium has seen more than a decade of domestic league action but hardly any European games, as these have been staged in Bruges, Ghent and Brussels.
-This is a situation that should change from 2017.
+First home to KSV and then passed on to Zulte-Waregem, the stadium has seen more than a decade or so of domestic league action but European games were staged in Bruges, Ghent and Brussels during the rebuild.

 Present capacity is 12,300 – this was 20,000 plus when there were terraces behind each goal in KSV’s day.